 3) Winter is the perfect time to visit Iceland.
 While daylight is limited around Christmastime (about 4 hours a day), there’s enough time to do things like the Golden Circle tour.

-6) If you need help planning a budget friendly road trip consider reading, how to plan the ultimate budget road trip in Iceland.
+6) One of the best ways to see Iceland is to go at it on your own.
+So be sure to rent a car.
+If you need help planning a budget-friendly road trip read, how to plan the ultimate budget road trip in Iceland.